 I am a writer but I don't have any publications, is the Conference right for me?

 Publication is not a requirement except for those applying for a fellowship or tuition scholarship.
 Please see the Admissions page for more details on these two types of financial aid.

 What is the average age of those who attend the Conference?

 Past Conferences have included a wide range of ages, generally from 20 to 90, with most attendees in their 30s and 40s.

 If I am accepted, when will I be assigned to a workshop?

 After acceptance notes have been sent and we receive deposit/confirmation forms from those who will attend, we sort participants into workshops.
 Decisions are based on the faculty workshop leader choices noted on those forms.
 We do our best to give attendees one of their top choices.

 We ask only those applying for the Middlebury College Student Scholarship (for current Middlebury College undergrads) to send a letter of recommendation, from a creative writing instructor.
 Often we receive nomination letters for fellowship and tuition scholarship applicants, but these are note required.

-I'm having trouble uploading my manuscript in the online submission manager.
+I'm having technical difficulties with Submittable.
 Who should I contact to get some help with this?